Everything you need to know about

 If you take away one thing from this page, let it be this: For the family examples directly above, nothing is possessive.
 This means there are no apostrophes!!!!!
 If you want to pluralize a family’s last name, just add an s or es to the end of it.
 (I am passionate about this.)

-Formatting mailing addresses
+Formatting mailing addresses by country

 [Guest Name]